Nabadwip: Rail services

 Nabadwip Dham railway station is the main railway station of Nabadwip.
 The railway inaugurated in 1913.
-It is situated 105 km from Howrah on the Bandel-Katwa Branch Line.
+It is situated 105 km from Howrah on the Bandel-Nabadwip Dham–Katwa Branch Line.

-Nabadwip Dham Railway Station is seventh longest railway station of India (2362 ft).
+Nabadwip Dham Railway Station is seventh longest railway station of India (2362 ft) and 16th longest railway station in the world.

 Bishnupriya railway station is another Halt station of Nabadwip, 107 km from howrah junction and 38 km from katwa junction.
+And it also has Nabadwip Ghat and Amghata Halt Railway Station under Sealdah Railway Division on the other site of the Bhagirathi river.

-Nabadwip Dham is 65 km from Bandel,105 km from Howrah and 112 km from Sealdah on the Bandel-Katwa-Azimganj section of Eastern Railway.
+Nabadwip Dham is 65 km from Bandel,105 km from Howrah and 111 km from Sealdah on the Bandel-Nabadwip–Katwa-Azimganj section of Eastern Railway.
 It has very good railway communication with North Bengal, Assam, Bihar, Odisha and Kolkata.

+It's One of the highest earning railway station of West Bengal and Kolkata suburban railway.

 Bus services

 There is a good bus services in Nabadwip.
+All kinds of SBTC AND NBTC bus service are available.
 From Nabadwip bus stand, it connect with Krishnanagar, Shantipur, Phulia, Ranaghat, Chakdaha, Nadanghat, Kusumgram, Bardhaman, Karimpur, Samudragarh, Memari, Tarapith Via Katwa etc. A long-distance bus services like Durgapur, Asansol, Tarakeswar, Siliguri, Dinhata Via Berhampur, Maldah, Coochbehar, Bolpur, Puruliya, Bankura, Suri, Gangarampur provided here.